 REITs include trusts or corporations that raise funds from investors to purchase, maintain, and operate high-income properties.
 This route is intended for investors who want to own real estate investments without going through traditional transactions.

 REIT investments appear like company stocks because they can be bought and sold on major exchanges.
-Profits are taxed in regular company stocks, and they can pay dividends after taxes.
+Profits are taxed in regular company stocks and can pay dividends after taxes.
 REITs, on the other hand, do not pay income tax.
-As a result, they distribute 90% of their taxable profit to shareholders in the form of dividends.
-It is also a lucrative route for investors who want to invest in real estate but lack the funds to do so.
+As a result, they distribute 90% of their taxable profit to shareholders as dividends.
+It is also a lucrative route for investors who want to invest in real estate but need more funds to do so.

 2. Become a landlord

 Another path that allows you to make passive money is to become a landlord.
-Because property costs are rising, more people are opting to rent rather than buy.
+Because property costs are rising, more people opt to rent rather than buy.
 As a result, the demand for rental houses rises.

-Although rewarding, being a landlord entails a plethora of obligations such as marketing, cleaning, inspection, maintenance, lease agreement, rent collecting, tenant screening, eviction, pest control, and so on.
+Although rewarding, being a landlord entails many obligations such as marketing, cleaning, inspection, maintenance, lease agreement, rent collecting, tenant screening, eviction, pest control, and so on.
 If you opt to perform them yourself, they can be time-consuming and exhausting.
-If you are thinking about taking this route, we recommend hiring a property management company.
+If you are considering taking this route, we recommend hiring a property management company.

 The benefits of investing in rental properties include capitalization through leverage, consistent income, property appreciation, and tax deductions.
 The disadvantages include poor renters who may cause damage to your property, time-consuming tasks, and the possibility of low revenue from potential vacancies.